peytoncordero/DRI25/creating-simulations.md

 A simulation is a model of a real-world system or process.
 Simulations are used to predict the behavior of a system, to test various conditions, or to analyze the effects of different variables.
 Simulations are often used in scientific research, but they can also be used to model social, economic, or political systems.
 For instance, during the Covid-19 pandemic, researchers used simulations to model the spread of the virus and to predict the effects of various public health measures.
 While the simulations we will create today will be very basic, they follow the same underlying logic as more complex simulations.

-In this workshop, you will learn how to create very basic simulations using Jupyter notebook and the Python programming language.
+In this workshop, you will learn how to create very basic simulations using Jupyter notebooks and the Python programming language.
 The workshop will employ the logic of Python's "object-oriented" methodology to create two small simulations:  a dice rolling simulation and a Critter simulation that tracks the population growth of an imaginary species of critter based on a variety of factors.

 <Info>[Object-oriented programming](https://www.techtarget.com/searchapparchitecture/definition/object-oriented-programming-OOP#:~:text=Object%2Doriented%20programming%20(OOP)%20is%20a%20computer%20programming%20model,has%20unique%20attributes%20and%20behavior.) is a programming paradigm that uses objects and their interactions to design applications and computer programs.
 It is based on the concept of objects, which can contain data in the form of fields (often known as attributes or properties), and code in the form of procedures (often known as methods).
 </Info>

-In this workshop, we will use Python's object-oriented methodology and Jupyter notebook to create objects that represent our dice and critters, and we will use methods to define the actions that our objects can take.
-In general, these exercises will expose you to some of the higher-level concepts integral to Python programming.
+In general, these exercises are meant to expose you to some of the higher-level concepts integral to Python programming.
+So, without further ado, let's begin!

 # Part 1 - Throwing Some Dice